ktbyers/netmiko/TESTING.md

 For the device_types that you are testing against, update the base_prompt, router_prompt, enable_prompt, interface_ip to match the device(s) you are testing.

+cd ./netmiko/tests

+Execute the test (note, the test_platform is the name of the device from test_devices.yml) py.test -v test_netmiko_show.py --test_platform cisco_ios

+There are three tests available:
+test_netmiko_show.py
+test_netmiko_config.py
+test_netmiko_commit.py      # currently only for Juniper

 <br />
 ## The long version